5 Star Plumbing | Common Water Softener Issues and How to Repair Them

 When troubleshooting a water softener, it’s important to identify the specific issue.

-• Salt bridging, for instance, requires breaking up the bridge and ensuring that high-quality salt is used to prevent recurrence.
+Salt bridging requires breaking up the bridge and ensuring that high-quality salt is used to prevent recurrence.

 If the problem is beyond basic fixes, it’s best to consult with a water treatment specialist.
 If the problem is beyond basic fixes, it’s best to consult with a water treatment specialist.
 They have the expertise for more complex water softener repairs, including handling popular water softener brands.
 Specialists can identify and replace damaged components, troubleshoot electrical power issues, assess signs of damage, and ensure all plumbing connections are properly configured and secure.
 Their professional assistance guarantees a thorough resolution to maintain your system’s efficiency.